karlalopez/Authentise-Store/README.md

 - Signup for Stripe.com.
 Go to Your account >> Account Settings >> API Keys.
 You will need this keys soon.

+- Sign up for Mailgun free account at https://mailgun.com.
+You’ll need a few pieces of information from the Mailgun control panel before moving forward:

+1. API Key
+2. Sandbox Domain URL
+Both of these pieces of information can be found on the landing page of the Mailgun control panel.

 - Contact Authentise to get an API key for the Design Streaming service.

 - Install Postgres: